NOAA-GSL/VxIngest/README.md

 The VXIngest project contains code for the purpose of ingesting meteorological data from various different sources into a document database.
 The data gnerated is in the form of JSON documents.
 These documents conform to the data model that is described in the model subdirectory.

 ## Build
+NOTE: the scripts/cbtools are included for use within the container.
+These tools are linux x86-64 oriented.
+Do not expect them to work on other platforms or achitectures.
+If you need a compatible copy of these tools see [https://docs.couchbase.com/cloud/reference/command-line-tools.html](https://docs.couchbase.com/cloud/reference/command-line-tools.html)

 NOTE: You can use ```docker system prune -af``` to clean up stopped, old or unused images from your machine.
 It recovers a lot of space.